congruence-engine/The-power-of-advertisements/README.md

 ## Aims and objectives

-What were the original aims and objectives?
-Did they change / iterate throughout the course of the investigation?
 The initial aim of the investigation was to use computer vision tools to examine the gendered depictions of domestic appliances advertisements in historical magazines and journals.
 This aim was devised to 1) have a dedicated investigation within the energy strand that explores the uses of energy apart from its production and transmission, and 2) to contribute to the historical scholarship exploring the gendered depiction of advertisements.
 After initial tests with the computer vision tool, it was noted that the tool was possibly not trained on historical images and low-resolution/poor quality images, given that the tool was less accurate with detection on such image types.
 As a result, the investigation refocused its core aim on asking what image standards and digital requirements would be needed to train a computer vision tool for specific questions.
 In this investigation, we are also planning on exploring how ChatGPT can assist users as a technical adviser on setting up the computer vision tool.

 ## People

-Who has participated in the investigation and in what capacity?
-Has that changed throughout?

 #### Daniel Belteki (Research Fellow on the Congruence Engine Project)
 Daniel took part in the investigation development, data collection, and image editing